1979 Baltimore Orioles season

-The 1979 Baltimore Orioles season was a season in American baseball.
+The 1979 Baltimore Orioles season was the 79th season in Baltimore Orioles franchise history, the 26th in Baltimore, and the 26th at Memorial Stadium.
 The Orioles finished first in the American League East division of Major League Baseball with a record of 102 wins and 57 losses.
 They went on to defeat the California Angels in the 1979 American League Championship Series, 3 games to 1, before losing in the 1979 World Series to the Pittsburgh Pirates, 4 games to 3.

 Season overview

-The 1979 season represents a turning point in Orioles history.
-Attendance was poor before the year and terrific after it, steadily rising into the 1990s as a new ballpark coming in the form of Camden Yards arrived on the scene.
-Also, ownership changed hands in 1979, with a 12-million-dollar sale marking the change from Jerry Hoffberger's Baltimore Baseball Group—a local, family-oriented operation—to Edward Bennett Williams, a powerhouse attorney from Washington, D.C. with ideas about moving the club to the nation's capital.
+The 1979 season represented a turning point in Orioles history.
+Attendance of games was poor the year before in 1978, but steadily rose into the 1990s as a new ballpark coming in the form of Camden Yards.
+Ownership had changed hands in 1979, with a 12-million-dollar sale marking the change from Jerry Hoffberger's Baltimore Baseball Group—a local, family-oriented operation—to Edward Bennett Williams, an attorney from Washington, D.C., with ideas to move the club to the nation's capital.

-Against the backdrop of noise and tension, the club played well, winning 102 games and the American League East title for the first time since 1974.
-The season was a return to glory days of the late '60s and early '70s under manager Earl Weaver, but this club was different in nature and spirit.
-The talent was not as dominant, but a blend of heart, skills, and original personalities produced a team as compelling and effective as any in Orioles history.
-To note, Weaver used 140 different lineups during the regular season.
+During their season, the club played well, winning 102 games and the American League East title for the first time since 1974.
+Additionally, Weaver used 140 different lineups during the regular season.

-Years later, it is still hard to say what happened in the summer of 1979, what caused Orioles games at Memorial Stadium to become more popular.
-It didn't hurt that pro football's Baltimore Colts, which was more popular for a long time, were coming apart under owner Robert Irsay; with the team losing and Irsay threatening to move, fans were abandoning the franchise and looking for an alternative.
-Another factor was a change in the Orioles' flagship radio station: After 22 years on WBAL, the games were now on WFBR, a smaller, lively station with a younger audience.
+The cause of the rise in popularity during the 1979 season is still unknown.
+Some suspect that a cause could be linked to the pro football's Baltimore Colts, who were coming apart under owner Robert Irsay; with the team losing and Irsay threatening to move, people may have been looking for an alternative.
+Another factor was a change in the Orioles' flagship radio station: After 22 years on WBAL, the games were now on WFBR, a smaller station with a younger audience.